Max-Chen2020/traffic-prediction/meeting minutes/meeting-3.28.md

 Previous literature mostly considers the overall volume of intersections/roads instead of counting different lanes in different directions separately.
 This would not be a problem when the variable of concern is only speed on highway but would be problematic when it comes to volumes in complex road networks.
-Blending volumes in different directions of lanes would make the forecasting results less indicative, as well as weakening the relationship between speed and volume.
+Blending volumes in different directions of lanes would make the forecasting results less indicative, as well as weakening the effectiveness of leveraging relationship between speed and volume.

 ### Research design